Dysrhythmic/Watchtower/README.md

 - Allows multiple webhooks with channel specific routing
 - Keyword filtering per channel per webhook for flexible message routing based on content
 - Routing configuration controlled with a JSON file for easy use
+- Remove indicated number of lines from beginning (use positive numbers) or end (use negative numbers) of messages with the `parser` field in the configuration

 ## Requirements
 - Python 3.8+